noeldmb/ecommerce/README.md

 The company's e-commerce database has the PRICES table, which reflects the final price (RRP) and the rate applied to a product in a chain between certain dates.

-The Company needs to know the price of one product depending on time, brand, and date, to achieve this goal it is needs to create an Endpoint that Returns as output data: product identifier, chain identifier, rate to apply, application dates, and final price to apply.
+The Company needs to know the price of one product depending on time, brand, and date, to achieve this goal it needs to create an Endpoint that Returns as output data: product identifier, chain identifier, rate to apply, application dates, and final price to apply.

-In order to validate the veracity of the information, the following tests must be carried out:
+To validate the integrity of the information, the following tests must be carried out:

 - Test 1: request at 10:00 on the 14th for product 35455 for brand 1.
 - Test 2: request at 16:00 on the 14th for product 35455 for brand 1.